State Compensation Insurance Fund (CA)

 No

-Within two working days after receipt of an e-bill, SCIF must electronically send the provider a X12 277 Acknowledgement (277 ACK) verifying that SCIF either accepted or rejected the e-bill for payment adjudication.
-Upon receipt of a 277 ACK that accepts an e-bill, the provider has proof that SCIF received the e-bill for processing.
+California requires SCIF to electronically send a 277 Acknowledgement (277 ACK) to the provider within two working days of receiving an e-bill.
+This notice confirms whether SCIF accepted or rejected the e-bill for payment adjudication.
+If the 277 ACK indicates acceptance, it serves as proof that SCIF received the e-bill for processing.

-The table below reports how often SCIF compliantly sends 277 ACK notices to daisyBill clients within two working days of receipt of the e-bill.
+The table below shows how often SCIF sends 277 ACK notices to daisyBill clients within the required two working days after receiving an e-bill.

 97%